 Medication for anxiety

-There is no evidence to suggest that the symptoms of anxiety in people with Parkinson's can be treated effectively with medication, additional to those you take for Parkinson's.
+There is no evidence to suggest that the symptoms of anxiety in people with Parkinson's can be treated effectively with medication, additional to your Parkinson's drugs.

 But your GP or specialist may discuss this option if severe anxiety is affecting the quality of your day-to-day life.

 The most common medications used to treat anxiety in these circumstances are antidepressants.
-These may improve both anxiety and depressive symptoms.
+These may improve symptoms of both anxiety and depression.

 There are other types of medication available for anxiety, so speak to your GP, specialist or Parkinson's nurse about what may be best for you.
 They should also be able to advise you on how to take antidepressants alongside your Parkinson's medication.

 Simple measures, such as making time to relax, can be helpful.
 Try doing things you enjoy, such as reading a book or listening to some music.

 Try to maintain a healthy, balanced diet.
 It can also help to avoid too much caffeine (found in tea, coffee and some fizzy drinks) and alcohol, especially late in the evening.
 These can make some of the physical symptoms of anxiety worse.

 You can help combat stress and release anxiety through regular exercise, such as walking or swimming.